ABOUT OUR TRAINERS

 Before becoming a full-time trainer, she spent 30 years in IT and hospitality, where I developed a strong foundation in teaching, leadership, and client care.
 Today, she brings those skills together with her passion for dogs to create training that’s practical, supportive, and enjoyable for both ends of the leash.

-Keaton About
+Unnamed About

 Cassie